En-Be/We-Touch/APPROACH.md

 - Added a coroutine to trigger the animation and load level after it plays
 - Turned off raycasting on the transition image so it doesn't interfere with menu buttons
 - Tested on device

+## Session 052

+**Fri Mar 13 13:29:36 - Fri Mar 13 14:18:25**

+**To do**
+- Title card
+- Change font
+- Make smooth circles for buttons

+**Done**
+- Downloaded a few fonts to try
+- Keeping my handwriting font for now
+- Made png images of circles to use in menus, different sizes to prevent aliasing

 ## Tasks